 A new dictionary of the Aramaic language, entitled The Comprehensive Aramaic Lexicon, is currently in preparation by an international team of scholars, with headquarters at the Hebrew Union College in Cincinnati, Ohio USA.
-This major scholarly reference work covers all dialects and periods of ancient Aramaic, one of the principal languages of antiquity, with a literature of central importance for history and civilization, and especially for the Jewish and Christian religions.
+This major scholarly reference work covers all dialects and periods of two millennia of ancient Aramaic, one of the principal languages of antiquity, with a literature of central importance for history and civilization, and especially for the Jewish and Christian religions.

 The new lexicon is comprehensive in the following ways: 1) it includes all of ancient Aramaic, not just selected portions; 2) it is based on a new and thorough compilation of all Aramaic literature, not just on existing dictionaries; 3) it takes into account modern scholarly discussion of the Aramaic language.

 When the project was conceived, in the mid-1980's, we hoped to publich the Lexicon in book form, as a multi-volume set.
 In addition, the work of the project has lead to the compilation of textual, lexical, and bibliographic data bases.
 Leading up to the lexicon volumes there have been and will continue to be a series of preparatory monographs, consisting of dialect dictionaries, manuals of procedure for the project, editions of texts with concordances, bibliographies, and the like.
 Our primary publishers have been the Johns Hopkins University Press and Eisenbraun's.With the rapid development of Web technology since the onset of the project, and limited funds, it soon became clear that development of a WWW site was a greater contribution to scholarship than a printed volume would be at this stage.
 The many advantages of the online site over a printed dictionary are detailed elsewhere.